-During the ENAC week, students gain first practical experience in interdisciplinary project work based on a real-world problem.
+During the ENAC week, students gain a first experience in interdisciplinary project work based on real-world problems.
 They get an opportunity to engage in complex challenges with multiple facets and contribute to solve problems according to their specific knowledge.
-The ENAC week focuses on practical hands-on experiences and stimulates students’ curiosity for learning and collaboration beyond their own disciplinary horizons.
+The ENAC week focuses on practical hands-on experiences and stimulates students’ curiosity for learning and collaborating beyond their own disciplinary horizons.
 During a full week, they work on one of the topics as part of a mixed team made up of students from all three sections at ENAC.

 A course providing an introduction to law issues (“La maîtrise du sol en droit suisse“) precedes the ENAC Weeks and brings together ENAC students from all sections.
 Additionally, a short introduction into systems science as a tool for interdisciplinary communication precedes and follows the ENAC week.

 See here the calendar of the ENAC weeks

 In the ENAC Week the focus is set on experiencing interdisciplinarity through solving a real world problem requiring the contributions of more than one discipline.
 A large emphasis is put on creativity and practical collaborative work.
 Students construct interdisciplinary bridges by collaborating and exchanging on a common practical project.
 The expected transversal and interdisciplinary learning outcomes of the ENAC weeks are:

 |Practical intelligence||Share and explain disciplinary knowledge relevant for a specific topic; communicate and collaborate within a multidisciplinary team to find consensus for decision making; deal with limited time resources.|

 |Creative intelligence||Design suitable approaches; discuss options for problem-solving; describe and illustrate innovative solutions.|